 A peaceful retreat yet only 10 minutes drive from central Ubud.

 Designed by Balinese architect Ir.
-Ida Bagus Wiadnyana, the style is calming and under-stated, ensuring that nothing detracts from the extraordinary view.
-The restful decor comprises unique pieces of antique furniture from Bali, Java and Lombok, local artwork, traditional weavings, carvings, statues and antique shadow puppets.
+Ida Bagus Wiadnyana, the style is calming and understated, ensuring that nothing detracts from the extraordinary view.
+The restful decor comprises unique pieces of antique furniture from Bali, Java, and Lombok, local artwork, traditional weavings, carvings, statues, and antique shadow puppets.

 Integrated into the natural contours of the steep-sided river gorge, the house is cooled by ceiling fans and cross breezes from the river.
 The three-storey building is entered on the top floor.

 The delightfully spacious, high-roofed master bedroom on the upper floor is furnished with a queen-sized bed crafted from old teakwood, as well as an antique Javanese batik table and a glass-fronted cabinet of books.
 The ensuite marble bathroom is accessed via a walk-through dressing room and is fitted with a luxurious terrazzo corner soaking tub for two.
-A door opens to a open-air shower deck, bordered by walls that are high enough for privacy yet low enough at the front to enjoy the view.
+A door opens to an open-air shower deck, bordered by walls that are high enough for privacy yet low enough at the front to enjoy the view.
 One wall is decorated with a hand-carved frieze depicting Dewi Sri, the rice goddess, while carved panels in the front wall showcase lotus flower motifs and allow a glimpse of the rainforest .
 Glass doors at the front of the bedroom open onto the terrace where there is a cushioned daybed for relaxing.
 This is a serene spot for enjoying the glorious valley view.

 Main Living Area